-(1) The district shall adopt a 5 year plan to identify the facilities, equipment, personnel, and revenue needed by the district during that 5 year period.
-The plan shall be updated in accordance with section 189.415, Florida Statutes, and shall satisfy the requirement for a public facilities report required by section 189.415(2), Florida Statutes.
+- (1) The fire chiefs of each county are urged to organize and meet as a county fire chiefs' association to coordinate the planning and activities of all entities that provide fire protection and suppression services.
+The association may elect officers and meet at least biannually. - (2) Each independent special fire control district shall adopt a 5-year plan to identify the facilities, equipment, personnel, and revenue needed by the district during that 5-year period.
+The plan shall be updated in accordance with s.
+189.415, Florida Statutes, and shall satisfy the requirement for a public facilities report required by s.
+189.415(2), Florida Statutes.

 Section 13.
-District expansion, and merger.-
+District creation, expansion, and merger.-

-(1) The boundaries of the district may be modified, extended, or enlarged upon approval or ratification by the Legislature.

-(2) The merger of the district with all or portions of other independent special districts or dependent fire control districts is effective only upon ratification by the Legislature.
-The district may not, solely by reason of a merger with another governmental entity, increase ad valorem taxes on property within the original limits of the district beyond the maximum established by the district's enabling legislation, unless approved by the electors of the district by referendum.
+- (1) New districts may be created only by the Legislature under s.
+189.404, Florida Statutes. - (2) The boundaries of a district may be modified, extended, or enlarged upon approval or ratification by the Legislature. - (3) The merger of a district with all or portions of other independent special districts or dependent fire control districts is effective only upon ratification by the Legislature.
+A district may not, solely by reason of a merger with another governmental entity, increase ad valorem taxes on property within the original limits of the district beyond the maximum established by the district's enabling legislation, unless approved by the electors of the district by referendum.